LivePersonInc/developer-center/pages/Solutions/video-chat/buildyourwidgets.md

 ---

-Once you have the video service and accompanying html elements in place, you are ready to build the two LiveEngage widgets for your video call: the agent side widget and the customer side widget.
+Once you have the video service and accompanying html elements in place, you are ready to build the two Conversational Cloud widgets for your video call: the agent side widget and the customer side widget.

 ### Agent side widget